ARMmbed/BLEIntros/Docs/AdvSamples/InputButton.md

 ##Assigning UUIDs

-Now, let's get down to the business of creating a BLE service for a button.
-This service will have a single read-only characteristic holding a boolean value for the button’s state.
+Now, let's create a BLE service for a button.
+This service will have a single read-only characteristic with a boolean value indicating the button’s state.

 Bluetooth Smart requires the use of UUIDs to identify types for all involved entities.
 We'll need two UUIDs - one each - for the button service and the encapsulated characteristic.
 If we had been creating one of the standard SIG-defined services, we'd have followed the standard [UUID definitions](https://developer.bluetooth.org/gatt/services/Pages/ServicesHome.aspx).